themouette/puppet-me/me/doc/git.markdown

 ## installed tools

 * [Vim gutter](https://github.com/airblade/vim-gitgutter)
-* Git template with hooks
+* Git template with hooks.
+Tempaltes are available in `~/.git_templates` dir and are used by default.